 The premise behind the idea is that experiences that we have in our WorkLife shape our understanding of the world, and experiences we have through reading can also shape or change us.
 This provides an opportunity for change and growth, and can communicate truths about human psychology and relationships.
 Books help to anchor WorkLife conversations through characters, plots and settings.
-This can allow people to work through sensitive and nuanced issues in an open and honest manner.
-When people come together to discuss stories and engaging texts, they are often presented with characters with competing and often equally valid viewpoints.
+This holds the possibility to allow people to work through sensitive and nuanced issues in an open and honest manner.
+Because when people come together to discuss stories and engaging texts, they are often presented with characters with competing and often equally valid viewpoints.

-The neighbourhood I live in is full of people with different WorkLife experiences.
+The neighbourhood Aisling lives in is full of people with different WorkLife experiences.
 Located in the east end of London, Shoreditch is where banking, law, design, tech and art all converge.
 Vibrant by day and night, it’s rich in history, art, music and culture, with museums, art galleries, live music, and performing arts aplenty.
 It has an eclectic dining scene featuring great restaurants, gastropubs, global street food, artisan coffee shops and bars.
 Independent shops are popular, from vintage to modern design, and much, much more in between.
 It’s also home to a number of colourful street markets, including Brick Lane, Columbia Road and Spitalfields.
-I think what makes Shoreditch such a special place to be, is the incredible diversity of life paths that cross here, spanning the whole globe and many walks of life.
+Aisling believes that what makes Shoreditch such a special place to be, is the incredible diversity of life paths that cross here, spanning the whole globe and many walks of life.

-It was in Shoreditch that I met my dear friend Florian, owner of a steakhouse and bar.
-He also owns a café, which I discovered for the first time two years ago, with its wonderful communal space, bordered by benches and with a library vibe.
-It quickly became a regular haunt for me, when looking for some quiet time with a cup and a book.
-Our friendship was formed over a shared love of coffee and reading.
+It was in Shoreditch that Aisling met her dear friend Florian, owner of a steakhouse and bar.
+He also owns a café, which she discovered for the first time two years ago, with its wonderful communal space, bordered by benches and with a library vibe.
+It quickly became a regular haunt for her, when looking for some quiet time with a cup and a book.
+Their friendship was formed over a shared love of coffee and reading.

-On one visit to Florian’s restaurant, I chatted with him about my idea for WorkLife Book Club.
-I told him I was creating a Learn Through Reading series, in which I write cases that are inspired by real WorkLife stories and events.
-I told him about my intention to make these available to Book Clubs, presenting cases for group discussion, alongside the required reading for each meeting.
+On one visit to Florian’s restaurant, Aisling chatted with him about her idea for the WorkLife Book Clubs.
+She also mentioned how she intended to research and develop a Learning Through Reading series, presenting stories inspired by real WorkLife stories and events that would be made available to the Book Clubs, presenting cases for group discussion, alongside the required reading for each meeting.
 The case and the accompanying recommended book would be required reading for each meeting, and would help to frame the subsequent discussion.

 Before opening his restaurant, Florian had worked as a sommelier, and now despite his day job keeping him busy, he also finds time to make his own wines at his vineyard in Spain, where he loves to escape to when he can and relax with his wife.
 For now, his team are managing the day-to-day work, and one day his intention is to retire there.
 One day.
 He has a genuine interest in people and loves to learn more about them.
 His natural ability of connecting with people allows him to do this in an engaging, yet non-intrusive way.
 He loves the power of asking simple questions which often brings about quite profound answers.